authelia/doks/content/en/configuration/second-factor/webauthn.md

 Sets the conveyance preference.
 Conveyancing allows collection of attestation statements about the authenticator such as the AAGUID.
 The AAGUID indicates the model of the device.

-See the [W3C Webauthn Documentation](https://www.w3.org/TR/webauthn-2/#enum-attestation-convey) for more information.
+See the [W3C WebAuthn Documentation](https://www.w3.org/TR/webauthn-2/#enum-attestation-convey) for more information.

 Available Options: